Would you abolish taxes on tips?

 Over the decades, some academics, myself included, have argued that mass tourism is not as bad as it is often painted; that it can be more sustainable per capita than many other forms of tourism, particularly those requiring long-haul air travel.

 Mass tourism grows despite endless criticism from academics and travel writers.
 Many people want it.
-Mass forms of tourism are the only ones they choose to or can enjoy.
+Mass forms of tourism are the only ones they choose to, or can, enjoy.

 Many destinations want it too.
 (Had developers and governments planned properly, overtourism might not be the problem it is in many places.)